West Cork Rally: Tarmac Championship years (2014-present)

 Donagh Kelly created history on the 2016 event when he became only the second driver to win the rally three times, and the first achieve this in successive years.

 As of 2018 he was won the event a remarkable five times in a row.
 The rally was a counting round for the Tarmac Modified Championship only in 2014, and was a full counting round in 2015.
 The West Cork Rally has run under an international permit since 2016 and was the opening round of the 2018 Irish Tarmac Rally Championship following the cancellation of the Galway International Rally for 2018.
 The event received a lot of local support, and seen as an opening of the tourism season.

 The 2019 event was the second round of both the Irish Tarmac Rally Championship and the British Rally Championship as well as the opening round of the PlasticBags.ie Southern 4 Rally Championship.
 The event starred Mikko Hirvonen, who competed in Ford Escort Mk2 and won the National Section of the rally.

 The 2019 Clonakilty Hotel West Cork Rally event took place on 16 & 17 March.
-The race was ran by Greg McCarthy, Clerk Of The Course and the Deputy COC Steve Davis.
+The race was run by Greg McCarthy, Clerk Of The Course and the Deputy COC Steve Davis.
 The rally consisted of 15 special stages, totaling to 240 km, and 160 km of liaison.
 Including juniors and historics a total of 205 entries were enlisted to the event.
 Overall winner was Craig Breen, only 22.2s ahead of Alister Fisher.